 You’re probably feeling the same way we did before our trip to Japan: just awe struck by the abundance of temples and sights in Kyoto.
 But don’t worry, you’re not alone!

-To help you get a better overview right from the beginning, we will be listing the Top Five absolute Highlights that you must see in Kyoto.
+To help you get a better overview right from the beginning, we will be listing the Top Five absolute Highlights that you must see in Kyoto in this section of our travel guide.
 We have chosen a good mix of classic must-sees and attractions that we personally loved very much.

-At the end of this blog article, you can also find an interactive map, pinned with all the sights mentioned in this article.
+At the end of this travel guide, you can also find an interactive map, pinned with all the sights mentioned in this travel guide.
 Our tip: It was really easy to navigate from one sight to the next simply by using Google Maps or the iPhone Maps app – which both work really well in Japan.

 You definitely cannot miss the Kiyomizu-dera temple.
 It is one of the most important temples in Kyoto and also one of our favourite places.
 The Kiyomizu-dera Temple is located on a hill, so you can enjoy a stunning view from up here.

 Like most temples in Japan, the Kiyomizu-dera temple is made up of numerous buildings, so there is much more than just the main building to discover.

 Our tip: for sunset, there is a small viewing platform just after the entrance to the temple (on the right) and would be ideally perfect if the Kiyomizu-dera Temple did not close its doors so punctually at 6pm.
 So we got to the temple at about 5 pm to enjoy the best time of the day until the very last second.
 About 15 mins before closing, the staff will most likely ask you to leave in a friendly but somewhat stern manner.